Annexes to the consolidated financial statements

 General expenses mainly include administrative costs, fees and duties as well as various sponsorship and cost contributions.
 The compensation paid to Board members as a general expense is disclosed in the remuneration report of Jungfraubahn Holding AG.

-Financial income for 2017 includes a badwill of kCHF 9, which resulted from the purchase of shares in subsidiaries.
-There was a badwill of kCHF 2,440 in 2016.
+Financial income for 2016 includes a badwill of kCHF 2,440, which resulted from the purchase of shares in subsidiaries.
+There was no badwill in 2015.

 |Distribution by tax type|